-The direct impact of the environment on the Webjet business and, conversely, the Webjet business (and the manner in which it carries on its business) on the environment, is very limited by reason of it being primarily an on-line seller of products and services of third parties.
-In considering its environmental exposures and risks, Webjet has also benchmarked its disclosures against its peers (other on-line sellers of products and services to third parties).
+The direct impact of the environment on Webjet's businesses and, conversely, the impact of those businesses (and the manner in which they carry on their activities) on the environment, is very limited by reason of Webjet being primarily an on-line seller of products and services of third parties.

-At present, given its limited impact on Webjet's financial performance, Webjet does not believe that disclosure (beyond this report) of climate-related financial risks would assist shareholders, the market or the investment community generally in understanding the material financial risks it faces.
-However, Webjet will regularly review such impact risks on its businesses and, where appropriate in the future, will report on these risks (and their potential impact).
+In considering its environmental exposures and risks, Webjet has benchmarked its disclosures against those of its peers.
+At present, given the limited impact of climate-related financial risks on Webjet's financial performance, the Company believes that disclosure (beyond this report) would not assist shareholders, the market or the investment community in understanding the material financial risks it faces.
+Webjet does regularly review the likely impact of such risks on its businesses and will report on these risks (and their potential impact) as necessary in future.
 In doing so, it will have regard to the voluntary framework for companies to disclose the material impacts of climate change on their financial performance.

-Webjet approaches its environmental responsibility in two ways: (a) minimising its own environmental impact; and (b) promoting environmentally responsible and sustainable travel to its customers where relevant.
+Webjet approaches its environmental responsibility in three ways: (a) minimising its own environmental impact; (b) promoting environmentally responsible and sustainable travel to its customers where relevant; and (c) monitoring its suppliers.